-Public utilities that operate customer assistance programs (CAPs) will apply the LIHEAP cash component benefits only to the customer's monthly 'Asked to Pay' amount.
-No LIHEAP funds may be applied to CAP customer's pre-program arrearages or actual usage amounts.
+Public utilities that operate a Customer Assistance Plan (CAP) will apply the LIHEAP Cash component benefits only to the customer's monthly 'Asked to Pay' amount.
+No LIHEAP funds may be applied to CAP customers' pre-program arrearages or actual usage amounts.